Druggist/minor-uni-projects/README.md

-#Prolog exercises
+#Python exercises
-Collection of small Prolog programs.
+Collection of checkIO exercises in Python.